 2 Corinthians 4:4 “The god of this age has blinded the minds of unbelievers so they cannot see the light of the gospel of the glory of Christ, who is the image of God.”

-The Lord has led me this past few months to a young man in western Africa.
-Because of the globalization of social media, I’ve been able to develop a friendship with a devout muslim.
-I’ve been able to grow relationships with believers in Pakistan, central Africa, and Gambia.
-Our world continues to become increasingly smaller the more we can connect with each other via a quick text, message, or facetime.
-I often think to myself how the Apostle Paul would have loved such a venue.
+The Lord has given me opportunity to connect with brothers in Christ throughout the world.
+In a day where social media has brought us closer together, or a quick flight connects us to continents, I often think to myself how the Apostle Paul would have loved such an opportunity.
 The ability to develop relationships and share the hope of Jesus Christ on such a global level would have surely been the passion of a man who tirelessly gave himself to evangelizing the world.

 The more I connect with other cultures and belief systems, the more I become aware of the devil’s schemes.